Saifahmeed/CodeForces-Solutions/README.md

 # Codeforces Solutions

-This repository contains my solutions to Codeforces problems in C++ language.
+This repository contains my solutions to some Codeforces problems in C++.

 #### If this helped you out, please consider giving it a :star: